LIBOR and Other Benchmarks LIBOR Transition

 Beyond LIBOR, many other regulatory bodies across the globe have followed suit in reviewing the status of their IBORs.
 In some jurisdictions, regulators are considering to take a multi-rate approach and retain reformed versions of existing IBORs to operate alongside the relevant RFR for that jurisdiction (e.g. Australia, Canada, Hong Kong).
 However, it remains to be seen how such multi-rate approaches will operate in practice.

 For example, in the Asia-Pacific region, both the Hong Kong and Singapore regulators have made a decision to review their local IBORs and plan to adopt a multi-rate approach.
 For Hong Kong, this involves keeping the Hong Kong Interbank Offered Rate (HIBOR) and enhancing the methodology for the Hong Kong Overnight Index Average (HONIA) rate.
-For Singapore, the Singapore Interbank Offered Rate (SIBOR) calculation methodology is being enhanced, while the Singapore Overnight Rate Average (SORA) has been identified as the alternative interest rate benchmark to the Singapore Swap Offer Rate (SOR).
+For Singapore, tthe Association of Banks in Singapore (ABS) has consulted the industry on Singapore Interbank Offered Rate (SIBOR) transition to Singapore Overnight Rate Average (SORA), with a plan to discontinue SIBOR in the next three to four years.
+There are also similar initiatives to transition transactions referencing the Swap Offered Rate or SOR (which will be impacted by the discontinuation of USD LIBOR) to SORA and other SGD rates.
 To find out more about the transition from SOR to SORA, click here.

 RFRs are based on overnight transactions and are therefore overnight rates as opposed to LIBOR which is published in multiple tenors.
-Furthermore, the overnight RFRs are risk-free or nearly risk-free whilst LIBOR reflect bank credit risk premium and other factors such as liquidity and supply and demand fluctuations.
-Consequently, various adjustments need to be made to the relevant RFR to be used as fallbacks to LIBOR.
+The overnight RFRs are risk-free or nearly risk-free whilst LIBOR reflect bank credit risk premium and other factors such as liquidity and supply and demand fluctuations.
+Consequently, adjustments need to be made to the relevant RFR to be used as fallbacks to LIBOR.

 A “term adjustment” will account for the move from a term rate to an overnight rate and this will likely involve compounding the RFR on a daily basis to arrive at an “adjusted RFR”.
 For derivatives, ISDA has determined that the compounded setting in arrears rate will apply.
 Such a methodology will result in an adjusted RFR that is known at the end of the relevant interest period, rather than at the start of the interest period.